otherart/k9mail-docs/docs/en/current/settings/account.md

 - K-9 saves the draft without encryption
 - an eavesdropper on the server can read the draft

-If you are concerned about this, you can enable this option "Store all drafts unencrypted", in which case K-9 will always store drafts with encryption, irrespective of the recipient.
+If you are concerned about this, you can enable this option "Store all drafts encrypted", in which case K-9 will always store drafts with encryption, irrespective of the recipient.

 ### Send Autocrypt Setup Message